 I am trained in Traditional Chinese Medicine as well as Japanese-style acupuncture.
 My technique is gentle, and I value empowering clients through evaluating and advising on diet and other lifestyle areas.
 I specialize in cases of chronic pain and emotional challenges (depression, anxiety, grief), as well as reproductive health, prenatal/postpartum care, immune system imbalances, and emotional trauma.
 Through acupuncture and herbal medicine, I aim to disrupt cycles of disharmony and pain, while strengthening our innate capacities for healing and resilience.

-Having graduated from the Acupuncture & Integrative Medicine College in Berkeley, I have been a licensed acupuncturist and herbalist since 2012.
-I earned my Masters of Science in Oriental Medicine as well as a Masters of Arts in Theater from San Francisco State University.
+Having graduated from the American College of Traditional Chinese Medicine in San Francisco and the Acupuncture & Integrative Medicine College in Berkeley, I have been a licensed acupuncturist and herbalist since 2012.
+I earned my Doctoral degree in Acupuncture and Chinese Medicine, as well as a Masters of Arts in Theater from San Francisco State University.
 My undergraduate degree is in Anthropology from the University of California, Berkeley.
 While attending San Francisco State, I worked at the Haight Ashbury Free Medical Clinic and went on to become a longtime weekly volunteer as an HIV test counselor there and at the Women's Community Clinic.
 I am a former Clinic Director and Clinical Supervisor at the Acupuncture & Integrative Medicine College in Berkeley.